-A laparoscopic proctosigmoidectomy is an operation that removes a diseased section of the rectum and sigmoid colon.
-The surgery is used to treat the following conditions:
+This operation removes a diseased section of the rectum and sigmoid colon.
+Doctors use it to treat the following conditions:

 - Cancers of the colon and rectum

 - Some types of noncancerous growths in the colon and rectum

 - Complicated diverticulitis

 The term "laparoscopic" refers to a type of surgery called laparoscopy, in which the surgeon works through very small (5-millimeter to 10-millimeter) "keyhole" cuts in the abdomen.